 Mines and minerals are excluded from my property – should I “mined”?

-As the common law presumption is that the landowner owns everything above and beneath their land, it naturally follows that the landowner would be entitled to do as they please with any mines and minerals below the surface of the land.
+A common law presumption is that the landowner owns everything above and beneath their land, and they would be entitled to do as they please with any mines and minerals below the surface of the land.
 However, this isn’t always the case.
-In some cases, the mines and minerals beneath the land are excluded from the title of the property, meaning that they are in fact owned by another.
+In some cases, the mines and minerals beneath the land are excluded from the title of the properly, so they are owned by another.

-Section 132(1) of the Land Registration Act 2002 states that ‘mines and minerals’ includes any strata or seam of minerals or substances in or under any land, and powers of working and getting any such minerals or substances.
+The term ‘mines and minerals’ is rarely defined with precision in property deeds.
+The Land Registration Act 2002 (Section 132(1)) offers a broad definition, including “any strata or seam of minerals or substances in or under any land, and powers of working and getting any such minerals or substances.”
+But this only adds to the ambiguity.

 To add to the lack of clarity around mines and minerals, further case law has suggested that even if the title register explicitly refers to the specific mines and minerals as being excluded, this is not always an accurate depiction.
 This means that it is always worth seeking legal guidance so that the appropriate searches and title investigations can be carried out.